 Sales of Volkswagen’s iconic models that run on conventional gasoline technology like the Polo, Golf and Passat would not continue in the future in markets that ban ICE vehicles.
-Volkswagen is not looking to strap electric motors and batteries to make them comply with government regulations and would instead sell equivalent vehicles from the ‘ID’ family.
+Volkswagen is not looking to strap electric motors and batteries to comply with government regulations.
+The brand would sell equivalent vehicles from the ID family.

-Talking to Auto Express in May 2020, Jürgen Stackmannn, former Member of the Board of Management Volkswagen Passenger Cars for Sales, Marketing and After Sales, said that models like the Golf will not be selling alongside ID range of electric cars in the electric-only future.
-In places like the United Kingdom, where sale of new ICE cars are banned from 2030, models like Golf and Polo will not be made to comply.
-However in countries, like in parts of Asia and Africa, which are behind the curve in the adoption of electric cars, they would run parallel.
+Talking to Auto Express in May 2020, Jürgen Stackmannn, former Member of the Board of Management Volkswagen Passenger Cars for Sales, Marketing and After Sales, provided details.
+He said that models like the Golf will not be selling alongside ID range of electric cars in the electric-only future.
+In places like the United Kingdom, where new ICE cars are banned from 2030, VW will not make models like Golf and Polo to comply.
+However, in regions like Asia and Africa, which are behind the curve in adopting electric cars, the two powertrains would run concurrently.

 VW ID.2 – Polo class car to release in 2025

-2025 could be the year when we see the VW ID.2 arrive in the market, that’s at least what the company’s product roadmap (pictured below) indicates.
-Battery costs would reach a level in the next three-four years for Volkswagen to give the green signal for electrifying the base segment, which currently comprises the Polo and the T-Cross.
+2025 would be the year the VW ID.2 arrives in the marketplace.
+Battery costs would reach a level in the next four years for Volkswagen to give the green signal for electrifying the base segment, which currently comprises the Polo and the T-Cross.
 Volkswagen Group is also developing a low-cost architecture, led by group brand SEAT, to support base electric cars, discussed later in the story.

 Our trade fair star could be a vision for an electric car that does not yet exist.
 Around 20,000 euros, compact, with features that you would not expect in this class.Ralf Brandstatter, CEO, Volkswagen, on the company’s IAA 2021 model plan